National Firefighter Registry for Cancer: Cancer among firefighters

+In 2022, IARC completed an evaluation on the carcinogenicity of the occupation of firefighting and reached a consensus classifying it as a known human carcinogen.
+This classification was based on sufficient evidence for increased risk of mesothelioma and bladder cancer among firefighters.
+Limited evidence of increasing risk among firefighters was also found for five other cancers: colon, prostate, testicular, melanoma of the skin, and non-Hodgkin lymphoma.

+Data sources

+While U.S. state cancer registries provide rich data for studying cancer in the U.S., they often do not provide comprehensive information on cancer patients' work history and workplace practices, making it challenging to use this data source alone for studying cancer in firefighters.
+It is also important to collect information on personal and lifestyle risk factors (e.g. tobacco and alcohol use, sleep deprivation, diet, and physical activity) in the U.S. fire service to better understand how they may affect the relationship between firefighting and cancer.

 Due to the lack of central and comprehensive sources of data, research on cancer rates amongst firefighters has been challenging.
 Although some evidence suggests the risk for specific cancer types could vary for male, female, and non-white firefighters, the strength of the evidence related to cancer in demographic subgroups is limited because many previous studies have mainly comprised white male samples of firefighters.
-Larger samples of female firefighters and minority groups are needed before the conclusions can be drawn about cancer risk across the nation’s diverse fire service.
+Larger samples of female firefighters and minority groups are needed before the conclusions can be drawn about cancer risk across the nation's diverse fire service.
+Additionally, the research on cancer for some subspecialty groups of firefighters, such as firefighter trainers, is limited.

-Additionally, while state cancer registries provide rich data for studying cancer in the U.S., state cancer registries often do not provide comprehensive information on cancer patients’ work history and workplace practices, making it challenging to use this data source alone for studying cancer in firefighters.
-It is also important to collect information on personal and lifestyle risk factors (e.g. tobacco and alcohol use, sleep deprivation, diet, and physical activity) in the U.S. fire service to better understand how they may affect the relationship between firefighting and cancer.

 Creation and implementation

 The Firefighter Cancer Registry Act of 2018 bill was introduced in the U.S. House of Representatives on February 7, 2017, by Robert Menendez.
 It required the Centers for Disease Control and Prevention to create a registry designed to collect data on cancer rates among U.S. firefighters.
-The bill was passed with unanimous and bipartisan approval.
-On July 7, 2018, Congress passed the bill, mandating CDC to create a National Firefighter Registry (NFR).
+The bill was passed with unanimous and bipartisan approval on July 7, 2018.

 The Congressional Budget Office estimated that the bill would cost around 10 million dollars.
-However, the Republican Policy Committee states that the cost of the bill would be offset by a reduction in the funding of the CDC.

-NIOSH, part of the CDC, has been given authority to lead this effort (beginning in fiscal year 2019) with input from the scientific and firefighting communities.
-The NFR program receives input and guidance from the NFR Subcommittee, a subcommittee of the NIOSH Board of Scientific Counselors (a Federal Advisory Committee), consisting of 12 rotating subject matter experts in firefighting, epidemiology, medicine, or public health.
-The CDC and NIOSH expect the NFR to be open for enrollment in the Fall of 2022.
+However, the Republican Policy Committee stated that the cost of the bill would be offset by a reduction in the funding of the CDC.
+NIOSH, part of the CDC, has been given authority to lead this effort, beginning in fiscal year 2019, with input from the scientific and firefighting communities.

+It opened to registration by firefighters in April 2023.
+As of October 2023, over 48,000 firefighters had enrolled.